View David Tressler's Obituary on scrantontimes.com and share memories

 |

+A man of deep and abiding faith, David and his wife were among the group of founders of the Church of St. Gregory in Clarks Green.
+He and his wife remain dedicated and active parishioners.
+He recently served as an honorary chairman of the Living Stones Capital Campaign to raise funds for the expansion of the church.

+Through all of his success in business, his family remained his greatest source of pride and joy.
+He is survived by his sons, Monsignor David L. Tressler, pastor of St. Ignatius of Loyola Church, Kingston, and Atty.
+James M. Tressler and his wife, Erin, of Clarks Summit; his daughter, Mary Ann Morgan and her husband, George, of Clarks Summit; his beloved grandchildren, Annie Tressler, James Tressler, Matthew Tressler, Caroline Morgan and Julia Morgan; and numerous nieces and nephews.
+Also surviving are his brothers-in-law and sisters-in-law, Robert and Ginny Mack of Westerville, Ohio, Marilyn Morabito of Potomac, Md., Richard and Carole Mack of Greensboro, N.C., William Westerkamp of Cincinnati, Ohio, and David and Mimi Elwell of Amelia Island, Fla.
+He was preceded in death by his brothers, James, John and J.W.
+Tressler, as well as a brother-in-law, Peter Morabito, DDS, and sisters-in-law, Nancy Mack, Jeanne Westerkamp, Marjorie Tressler and Elnice Tressler.

-Due to the current health crisis, graveside services in Cathedral Cemetery will be private at the convenience of the family.
+Due to the current health crisis, graveside services will be celebrated by his son, Monsignor David L. Tressler, at Cathedral Cemetery.
+The service will be private at the convenience of the family.

 A memorial Mass will be celebrated at a date and time to be announced in the Church of St. Gregory, Clarks Green.

+In the spirit of David's example in giving back to the community, and in lieu of flowers, the family encourages memorial contributions be made in his name to the Church of St. Gregory, 330 N. Abington Road, Clarks Green, Pa.; Allied Hospice, or the donor's .

+The family wishes to express their most sincere gratitude and appreciation to Dr. Michael and Lisa Kondash for their commitment to David's care, especially during his greatest time of need.
+They are also most grateful for the care provided by the eighth floor nursing staff at G-CMC, Allied Rehabilitation Hospital, Allied Hospice, and the loving care provided and organized by Tammy Esgro, Gretchen Jones, Isabelle Standefer, Amanda Ormes, Cala Tolerico and Debi Baldwin as well as David Evans, John Zaccheo and all others who so compassionately cared for him in his time of need.

-Arrangements have been entrusted to and are under the care and direction of the Vanston and James Funeral Home, Scranton.
+Arrangements have been entrusted to and are under the care and direction of the Vanston and James Funeral Home, 1401 Ash St., Scranton.

 To share a memory or to express your condolences to the family, please visit www.vanstonandjames.com.